kelvin-code9/CodeBadgerTech/Foundations/0x02-Html/0x04-Html-Styles/Readme.md

 <p style="color: yellow;"> this color is yellow</p>
 ```

-copy and oaste on ur editor to see how it works
+copy and paste on ur editor to see how it works

 ### Text Font-Family Example: